application2000/docker-systemtests/README.md

 Docker with LAMP setup, firefox and other tools for system tests with codeception.

-Based on docker phusion/baseimage (Ubuntu 14.04) and customizations
+Based on docker Ubuntu 16.04 image

-Current iamges can also be found at dockerhub:
+Current image can also be found at dockerhub:

 https://hub.docker.com/r/yveshoppe/joomla-systemtests/builds/